-- When injuries of an accident caused the loss of life of another driver or passenger
+When injuries from an accident cause the loss of life of another driver or passenger

-If a driver fails to comply with these laws, it can result in a prison sentence no longer than one year.
-Penalties are no less than $1,000 and no higher than $10,000.
-In some situations, the driver may receive a prison sentence and a fine.
+If a driver fails to comply with these laws, they may receive a prison sentence no longer than one year, with penalties no less than $1,000 and no higher than $10,000.
+Drivers in some situations, may receive a prison sentence and a fine.

-A severe or permanent injury refers to injuries that cause impairment that is permanent or the loss of function of an organ or member.
+A driver suffering a severe or permanent bodily injury will face medical conditions causing permanent impairment or the loss of an organ or member’s function.

-Also, if injury or death occurs, it can result in the following punishments:
+Also, when someone’s injury or death occurs, fleeing drivers will face the following punishments:

-- A sentence to the county jail that can be anywhere from 90 days to one year
+A sentence to the county jail can be anywhere from 90 days to one year

-Drivers should immediately stop their vehicles when in an accident that causes damage to another person’s property or automobile.
+Drivers should immediately stop their vehicles when in an accident that damages another person’s property or automobile.

-When involved in a hit-and-run collision, it remains vital to try and get the license plate number and a description of the car.
+Getting the license plate number and a car description remains vital when involved in a hit-and-run collision.
 This description should include the color, the model, and the approximate year of the vehicle.
 The next step is calling the police.

 Protection from Hit and Run Accidents.

-When a hit and run accident happens, you will probably be forced to file a claim with your own insurance company assuming you have Uninsured/Underinsured Motorist Insurance (UM/UIM) coverages.
-Of course, if the other driver is tracked down and has insurance, you will have another avenue of potential indemnification for your injuries and other losses.
+When you are in a hit and run, you will probably seek to file a claim with your own insurance company, assuming you acquired Uninsured/Underinsured Motorist Insurance (UM/UIM) coverages.
+If you can track down the hit and run driver, they may have insurance, giving you another potential indemnification avenue paying for your injuries and other losses.

-If not, this type of claim will fall under the UM, or collision coverage of the policyholder depending on the kind of insurance and the state the hit and run collision happens.
-This UM claim is often awkward for the victim to deal with alone.
-Also, going up against their own insurance company is uncomfortable for them.
-They are innocent.
+If the person fleeing the scene were not insured, your claim would fall under the UM or collision coverage of the policyholder depending on the kind of insurance and state your hit and run collision happened.
+Your UM claim can be awkward to deal with alone as a suffering victim trying to heal.
+Victims fighting their own insurance companies will find insurance settlement negotiations uncomfortable, especially since these victims are innocent.

-- The property owner should be located and supplied with the name and address of the vehicle owner involved in the accident.
+The property owner should be located and supplied with the vehicle owner’s name and address involved in the accident.
 If requested, the vehicle’s registration and driver’s license should also be presented.